My name is Joseph and I am the creator of Flex Lessons.

 Since I had already been playing and knew my way around a piano, I jumped straight into intermediate and advanced music.
 Looking back, I really should have started from the beginning.
 However, the path that I chose played a significant role in leading me to where I am today.
 I eventually found my way with stubborn determination and patience on my piano teacher's part.

-I went on to earn a performance degree in piano and started teaching professionally in 2011.
+I went on to earn a performance degree in piano and started teaching professionally shortly before obtaining my degree.
 When I first began teaching, I traveled to my students and eventually expanded to include some lessons at my home as well.
 I did not necessarily have teaching at the forefront of my mind when I began the coursework for my music degree, but it quickly became obvious that I was meant to be a teacher.

 Even before the pandemic, I had noticed a trend towards the use of technology during lessons and decided to embrace it.
 I began pursuing online lessons first as a make-up option for students, and then went exclusively online in early 2018.
 I have expanded my online studio to include international students and have even worked with other teachers to bring their studios online.